 Sustainability and transformation partnerships (STPs) build on collaborative work that began under the NHS Shared Planning Guidance for 2016/17 – 2020/21, to support implementation of the Five Year Forward View.

-They are supported by six national health and care bodies: NHS England; NHS Improvement; the Care Quality Commission (CQC); Health Education England (HEE); Public Health England (PHE) and the National Institute for Health and Care Excellence (NICE)There are currently 44 Sustainability and Transformation Partnerships (STP) footprint areas over England they are made up of the following:
+STPs are supported by six national health and care bodies: NHS England; NHS Improvement; the Care Quality Commission (CQC); Health Education England (HEE); Public Health England (PHE) and the National Institute for Health and Care Excellence (NICE).There are currently 44 STP footprint areas over England.
+They are made up of the following:

 • Health sector organisations

 • Community partners

 The STPs' first task was to develop STP plans for the next five years; up to year 2020 / 2021.

 You can find out more information and watch a short film about STPs on the NHS England website.

 Each STP comprises commissioning and provider NHS organisations and local councils who with the partnerships in local STPs provide a way to use existing services more effectively, ease demand on hospital care and to improve the quality and safety of care across the system.
 The outcomes should be healthier people with more control over their own health, more joined-up, effective services and a health system that is sustainable for future generations.

 The STPs require what is termed a ‘place-based’ approach to care and demonstrate how their service will meet the evolving needs of their patients over the coming five years.